resque/resque-pool/README.md

 Custom Configuration Loader
 ---------------------------

-If the static YAML file configuration approach does not meet you needs, you can specify a custom configuration loader.
+If the static YAML file configuration approach does not meet your needs, you can specify a custom configuration loader.

 Set the `config_loader` class variable on Resque::Pool to an object that responds to `#call` (which can simply be a lambda/Proc).
 The class attribute needs to be set before starting the pool.
-This is usually accomplished by in the `resque:pool:setup` rake task, as described above.
+This is usually accomplished in the `resque:pool:setup` rake task, as described above.

 For example, if you wanted to vary the number of worker processes based on a